Here's How You Can Help People Affected By Harvey

 Blood

-In addition to the American Red Cross, Carter BloodCare and the South Texas Blood & Tissue Center are local organizations accepting blood donations.
+As well as the American Red Cross, local organizations accepting blood donations are Carter BloodCare and the South Texas Blood & Tissue Center.

 Shelter